 Fire and Emergency may sometimes need to prohibit fires in the open air outside the usual fire season changes.
-We only use this control very rarely, in exceptional circumstances - for example:
+These occasions are known as Extreme fire, Red Flag Days or Cross-Over conditions.
+Conditions.
+Examples of when we might use these powers are:

-- during large or multiple incidents that put firefighting resources under strain - when extreme fire weather conditions occur during a restricted fire season, e.g. strong dry winds, high temperatures associated with very low humidity - when emergency events occur, e.g. a rupture of the Marsden Point fuel pipeline, increasing the fire hazard in a specific area.
+- during large or multiple incidents that put firefighting resources under strain - when extreme fire weather conditions occur during a restricted fire season, e.g. strong dry winds, high temperatures associated with very low humidity

+• when emergency events occur, e.g. a rupture of the Marsden Point fuel pipeline, increasing the fire hazard in a specific area.